BMW 3 Series (E36): E36/5 Compact

 The 3 Series Compact range of three-door hatchback models was introduced in 1993, based on a shortened version of the E36 platform.
 The model code for the hatchback body style is "E36/5" and the model range consisted of 316i, 316g, 318ti, 323ti, and 318tds.

-Z3 Roadster/Coupe
+Z3 Roadster/Coupé

 A modified version of the E36 platform was used for the 1996-2002 Z3 roadster (model code E36/7) and coupé (model code E36/8).

+Georgia State Patrol use

+The Georgia State Patrol (GSP) took delivery of three BMW E36 sedans ahead of the 1996 Summer Olympics, held in the state capital Atlanta and with BMW being one of the games' sponsors.
+The three cars were initially used by the GSP as part of security arrangements for the torch relay across the United States, after which they were deployed on highway patrol duties within Georgia; two of the three were later taken out of service after taking damage in traffic accidents, while one was retained and later restored by the GSP.

 North American model range

 The North American model range consisted of the models listed below.
 The 318i models were powered by the BMW M42 engine until 1995, and later the BMW M44 engine which was used in the 318is model sold in other countries.
+In North America, the "is" suffix was applied to the coupés.